sr-gi/bitcoin_tools/bitcoin_tools/analysis/status/README.md

 ### Directly decoded data

-This analysis provides, for every parsed `utxo`, the decoding of the stored data, that is: `transaction id` and `index` that uniquely identifies the `utxo`, the `value` of the output in Satoshi, the `block height` in which the transaction was included, whether the output is `coinbase` or not, the `scriptPubKey` that locks the output and the `script type`, and depending on the database version, the `transaction version`.
+This analysis provides, for every parsed `utxo`, the decoding of the stored data, that is: `transaction id` and `index` that uniquely identifies the `utxo`, the `value` of the output in Satoshi, the `block height` in which the transaction was included, whether the output is `coinbase` or not, the `scriptPubKey` that locks the output, the `script type`, and depending on the database version, the `transaction version`.

 ### Additional metadata